lizsuter/lizsuter.github.io/files/FOSStest.md

 ## Welcome to My Practice Website for FOSS 2020

-*I made this website using this [theme](https://academicpages.github.io/).
-Please check out the rest of my site*
+*I made my website using this [theme](https://academicpages.github.io/).
+Please feel free to check out the rest of the site.*

 ***
 I use github to to post some tutorials for my students in R markdown.
 For example: